There are two distinct types of applications used for authorizing access to a data source;

 Notes:

-Make sure there is no added space to the end of the ID or Secret.
+Ensure there is no added space to the end of the ID or Secret.
 This may cause the credentials to fail if there are any extra spaces included during a "copy and paste".

-Most apps will not accept IP Addresses and Openbridge does not support them either.
+Most apps will not accept IP Addresses, and Openbridge does not support them either.

 References